risingPhoenix7/Oasis-2022-App/README.md

 # Oasis App

 Welcome to Oasis App, the one-stop app for all your fest needs!
-With this app, you can buy tickets to concerts, purchase food from stalls, buy official merchandise, and check the event timings, all from the comfort of your phone.
+With this app, you can buy tickets to concerts, purchase food from stalls, buy official merchandise, and check the event details, all from the comfort of your phone.

 ## Features
-- Buy concert tickets
+- Sign up for concerts directly through the app and gain access with the refreshable QR code in the wallet page
+- Purchase food and view live status of the order.
-- Purchase food and merchandise from stalls
+- Purchase festival merchandise directly from the app and redeem it at the stall with your QR code
-- Check event timings
+- Check detailed information about each event, including timings, rules, and prizes.
 - In-app wallet for transactions
 - Add money to wallet via PayTm or college account (only for students of BITS Pilani)

 ## How to use